wm-ax/family/needs-schedule.md

 ## Late August

-Pine Village closes the last week of August, and we could use some all-day care then (precise dates TBD).
+Pine Village closes after 25 August, and we could use some all-day care then (precise dates TBD).

 ## September onward